madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 * Company Rating
 * Location Type (On-Site, Hybrid, Remote)

 Most of this information was readily available on the job postings, however, some needed a bit of extra work to find.
+In order to gather this data, I wrote some code that will iterate through each page

 https://www.blog.datahut.co/post/scrape-indeed-using-selenium-and-beautifulsoup